The 3D Scientific Graph Control is capable of producing a wide variety

 purposes.
 If you are only producing a wireframe image, the ordering of

-More than one object can be placed into 3D space, however, the objects
+More than one object can be placed into 3D space.
+Within

 the demo, see example 406.

-The 3D component can be rotated in several ways.
+The 3D chart component can be rotated in several ways.
 Either by dragging the

-thumb-tags on the horizontal and vertical scrollbars, or by invoking the
+thumb-tags on the horizontal and vertical scrollbars, dragging anywhere inside chart if MouseDraggingX is enabled, and by invoking the

 auto-rotation feature by double-clicking or using the popup menu.
-While
+See AutoRotation.

 The Plotting Method list will change based upon the PolyMode